DeepBrain-AI/docs/docs/aihuman/android-sdk/getting-started/first-aihuman.md

 In this chapter, we will quickly look at AIHuman(AIPlayer) setup process and make the default AI say a sentence.
 When running AIPlayer for the first time, it may take several minutes to load resources depending on the network condition.
 The progress of this loading process can be monitored.

-## 1. Create a project to test and complete the above project setup.
+## 1. Create a project and complete the previous project setup.

 ## 2. Create an Activity to include AIPlayer.
 Here we create AILiveQuickStart.java.